Spatalla barbigera

 Spatalla barbigera, the fine-leaf spoon, is a flower-bearing shrub that belongs to the genus Spatalla and forms part of the fynbos.
-The plant is native to the Western Cape, South Africa.
+The plant is endemic to the Western Cape Province of South Africa.

 Description

 The shrub is flat, rounded, grows only 80 cm tall and flowers from May to November.
 The plant dies after a fire but the seeds survive.
 The plant is bisexual and pollinated by insects.
 Two months after the plant has flowered, the ripe seeds fall to the ground where they are spread by ants.